Congregational Justice Programs

 Great groups that many UU congregations have formed partnerships with include:

-- Congregation-Based Community Organizations: large-scale interfaith, economically diverse, multiracial, national grassroots organizations that work for civic, regional, and state-wide social change
+- Congregation-Based Community Organizations: large-scale interfaith, economically diverse, multiracial, national grassroots organizations that work for local, regional, and state-wide social change

 - UU Statewide Advocacy Networks: many U.S. states have a UU network working on justice issues at the state level, organized by local leaders